Yasho-Bapat/ray_ps/README.md

 - the gradients generated are sent back to the ps
 - ps aggregates the gradients, and updates its weights accordingly

+There can be multiple parameter servers and multiple workers.
+Both numbers can be specified in the code.
+Multiple PS and worker processes can run on the same device, but this should be done decided based on the capabilities of the device.

 We are utilising [Ray](https://docs.ray.io/en/latest/) (an open-source unified compute framework that makes it easy to scale AI and Python workloads) to build the edge clusters and facilitate the distributed training.

 ### Using Ray to create a Ray cluster